vrchatapi/vrchatapi-rust/docs/InviteApi.md

 > crate::models::Notification respond_invite(notification_id, invite_response)
 Respond Invite

-Sends a world invite to a user.
+Respond to an invite request by sending a world invite to the requesting user. `:notificationId` is the ID of the requesting notification.

 ### Parameters